OpenNewsLabs/news-graphics-team/README.md

 # List of Graphics Teams in News

 ### What is this list?
 Visual journalists, graphics reporters or however they call themselves are doing an amazing job in creating compelling visual storytelling around the world.
-This list focuses not on the [projects](https://github.com/wbkd/awesome-interactive-journalism), but on the **teams**: How do they work?
+This list focuses not on their [projects](https://github.com/wbkd/awesome-interactive-journalism), but on the **teams**: How do they work?
 Who works in which team?

 ### Why do we need that?
 1. **To learn from each other.** Lots of graphics people gave/give amazing insights into their work; in talks or blog posts or daily on Twitter.
 Let’s compile this potential.